 |Commission:||Maryland Institute College of Art, Baltimore USA||Exhibition:||Undercover January 27 – March 11, 2012||Materials:||Video cameras, monitors, computers||Description:||It is that way with me: before me always an empty space; what drives me forward is a consequence that lies behind me.|

 Five cameras are located in the center of the gallery, panoptically configured to continuously monitor a 360-degree field of view.
 Computers process the video captured by the cameras and filter out any footage that contains movement.
 Five screens on the wall of the gallery construct a panoramic representation of the gallery via the camera feeds.
-Regardless of the number of people in the gallery, it always appears empty in the video footage.
+Regardless of the number of people in the gallery, the space appears empty in the video footage.
 Although the panorama seems unified, each screen is temporally inconsistent and discontinuous with the others: i.e., it is constructed of moments ‘between’ movement – a sequence of absences.
-Moreover, visitors who stand motionless for long enough create glitches in the system, whereby they suddenly become visible in the panorama; however, once they begin to move/resume movement, they disappear from the screen just as suddenly.
-Thus, rather than capturing people’s actions, it erases them altogether, inverting our expectations of surveillance technology and exposing the visitor’s desire both to be ‘seen’ and to see oneself.
+Moreover, visitors who stand motionless for long enough can create glitches in the system, whereby they suddenly become visible in the panorama; however, once they begin to move/resume movement, they disappear from the screen just as suddenly.
+Thus, rather than capturing people’s activities, this configuration erases them altogether, inverting our expectations of surveillance technology and exposing the visitor’s desire both to be ‘seen’ and to see oneself.